tiffanymonroe/wdi-remote-gizmo/unit_2/w06d05/morning_exercise/ejs-partials-mongoose-store/README.md

 ![All tests passed](https://i.imgur.com/8UgMeDZ.png)

-You'll see a green 'Submit Final' button.
+You'll see a green `Submit Final` button.
 This allows you to clean up your code before submitting to the community

 #### Recommended challenges
 - [Bob's Short Forms](https://www.codewars.com/kata/bobs-short-forms)